rubenros1795/react-gcv-image-analysis/README.md

 7. In order to use the notebooks in this repository, we need several seconday Python libraries.
 These are found in the ```requirements.txt``` file.
 To install the libraries, navigate to the ReACT_GCV folder in the terminal (N.B.: activate the VE first!).
 Once you are in the right folder, execute ```conda install --file requirements.txt```.

 8. Here the trouble starts.
 Some libaries are not available in the Anaconda channel (the list of libraries that Anaconda knows).
 To install the missing libaries, first install pip, a Python "librarian".
-- Windows: see the instructions (here)[https://www.liquidweb.com/kb/install-pip-windows/].
+- Windows: see the instructions here: https://www.liquidweb.com/kb/install-pip-windows/.
 - Linux: sudo apt install python-pip.
 - Mac: ```sudo easy_install pip```.